netgen-layouts/content-browser-docs/cookbook/forms_usage.rst

 Parent of this type is the Symfony ``CollectionType`` type, so any options available in that type can be used in this type too.

+The values returned by the Symfony form will be strings.
+If you need integers, you can use ``ContentBrowserMultipleIntegerType``.

 Dynamic content browser type
 ----------------------------